[Infographic]Who is a Disqualified Person (FAQ)

 - Your employer

-- Your lineal ascendants and descendants, as well as their spouses (children, parents, etc.)
+- Your lineal ascendants and descendants (children, parents, etc.)

 - Any person providing plan-related services (custodians, advisors, fiduciaries, administrators, etc.)